 The Microbiology Society is working with the scientific community to engage with policy-makers on the important issue of Brexit and science.
 This page highlights some of our activities and other useful information for members interested in Brexit.

 Working with the scientific community

 The Microbiology Society is jointly funding a policy officer at the Campaign for Science and Engineering (CaSE) to support their engagement with the Brexit process on behalf of the science and engineering community.
 Further information about CaSE’s Europe activities can be found on their website.

 The Society regularly attends meetings with CaSE and other organisations, including the Royal Society of Biology, to share information and issues raised by our members.
-Recent Brexit meetings the Society has participated in include:
+Past Brexit meetings the Society has participated in include: